 Closing paragraph.
 Establish your next step.
 Take a proactive approach and ask when an interview can be arranged.

-State you will contact them within a specific time frame.
 Thank them for their time and consideration.

 Keep your cover letter to one page.

 Use the same header from your resume.
 Use the same font style and size as your resume.

 Customize your letter to include the company name, job title, and industry.

 Use clear, concise phrases and avoid vague descriptions.

 Vary the sentence structure.
 Do not begin every sentence with “I”.